rollerworks-graveyard/rollerworks-search-jms-metadata/README.md

 This package provides a compatible Metadata reader for [RollerworksSearch][1].

+**This package is deprecated and will not be updated anymore!!
+Use [rollerworks-search-metadata](https://github.com/rollerworks/rollerworks-search-metadata) instead.**

 The Metadata reader uses the [JMS Metadata component][2] for loading Metadata from e.g. an XML document, a YAML file or PHP Annotations.